Sticking With a Habit: Flexibility Over Routine

 So I will: Put together a playlist or make sure I have the groceries I need to make my breakfast

-When thinking about how your habits, goals, or routines went this week, how would you complete the following phrases.
+Self-awareness is key.
+Take time at the end of a week to reflect on your habits with these simple prompts.
+When thinking about how it went this week, how would you complete the following phrases.

 Keep doing…